 The SDR is an international reserve asset, created by the IMF in 1969 to supplement its member countries’ official reserves.
-Its value is currently based on a basket of four major currencies, and the basket will be expanded to include the Chinese Renminbi (RMB) as the fifth currency, effective October 1, 2016.
+As of March 2016, 204.1 billion SDRs (equivalent to about $285 billion) had been created and allocated to members.
 SDRs can be exchanged for freely usable currencies.
-As of November 30, 2015, 204.1 billion SDRs had been created and allocated to members (equivalent to about $285 billion).
+The value of the SDR is currently based on a basket of four major currencies: the U.S. dollar, euro, the Japanese yen, and pound sterling.
+The basket will be expanded to include the Chinese renminbi (RMB) as the fifth currency, effective October 1, 2016.

 The role of the SDR

 The SDR was created by the IMF in 1969 as a supplementary international reserve asset, in the context of the Bretton Woods fixed exchange rate system.
 A country participating in this system needed official reserves—government or central bank holdings of gold and widely accepted foreign currencies—that could be used to purchase its domestic currency in foreign exchange markets, as required to maintain its exchange rate.
 But the international supply of two key reserve assets—gold and the U.S. dollar—proved inadequate for supporting the expansion of world trade and financial flows that was taking place.
 Therefore, the international community decided to create a new international reserve asset under the auspices of the IMF.